-Request: \$11,186\ Recommendation: \$11,186\
+Request: \$70,031\

-The DAC recommends Blue Valley School District be awarded \$11,186, which combined with \$11,820 in carryover, will result in an ATF budget of \$23,006.\ ATF supports drug & alcohol coordinators who utilize Kansas Communities That Care (KCTC or CTC) survey results and school-based data to coordinate age-appropriate activities for all students.
+The DAC recommends Blue Valley School District be awarded \$10,031, which combined with \$13,325 in carryover, will result in an ATF budget of \$23,356\, level funding with 2022.
+In its application, Blue Valley requested an additional \$60,000 in funding for a new counselor for elementary students; the DAC has requested additional information, including identification of the evidence-based program or model to be utilized, methods for data collection, and a sustainability plan prior to recommending funding for that position.
+In 2023 at Blue Valley, ATF supports drug & alcohol coordinators who utilize Kansas Communities That Care (KCTC or CTC) survey results and school-based data to coordinate age-appropriate activities for all students.
 ATF funding allows for dedicated people in each building to educate and support drug and alcohol programming, review specific KCTC data, and carry out district plans and ATF goals.
-These coordinators, comprised of counselors, social workers, and psychologists, ensure fidelity and teacher training on district initiatives such as AlcoholEdu, Project Alert, Reconnecting Youth, CAST, Signs of Suicide, and sobriety support groups.
+These coordinators, comprised of counselors, social workers, and psychologists, ensure fidelity and teacher training on district initiatives such as AlcoholEdu, Project Alert, Reconnecting Youth, Signs of Suicide, and sobriety support groups.

 Results Projected: The overall goal is to help students make healthy choices both now and in the future by increasing protective factors while reducing risk factors.
 ATF funded activities will increase knowledge of substance abuse and available resources for education, prevention, and treatment of substance abuse; and increase students' resistance to social pressures related to substance/alcohol use.
 Coordinators will use data to plan programming that will reduce favorable attitudes towards substance use/abuse (measured by a continued reduction in use on the KCTC survey next year); add a healthy activities campaign to each middle and high school; and plan community events.
 There will be an increase in the number of students and families that use substance use evaluation and treatment vouchers following a drug and/or alcohol infraction.
-During the 2022-23 school year, the district anticipates serving approximately 12,377 individuals through ATF supported programs.
+During the 2023 school year, the district anticipates serving approximately 12,000 individuals through ATF supported programs.

-Outcomes Achieved During 2020: In School Year 2020 (SY 2020) 12,626 Johnson County residents were served through the Blue Valley School District.
-The district reports growth in protective factors - supporting resistance to peer pressure and reduction in substance use - and reduction in vaping (13.7% to 3%) and marijuana use (6.9% to 2.2%) from 2017-20 based on the CTC.
-The district is working to establish the baseline connection between substance abuse and suicidal ideation through post-surveys of the Signs of Suicide program (the district has provided more than 500 suicide interventions in the 2020 and 2021 school years).
+Outcomes Achieved During 2021: In School Year 2021 (SY 2021) 12,861 Johnson County residents were served through the Blue Valley School District.
+The district reports growth in protective factors - supporting resistance to peer pressure and reduction in substance use - and reduction in vaping (13.7% to 1.8%) and marijuana use (6.9% to 1.2%) from 2016-21 based on the CTC.
+The district has also found implementation of mental health wellness programs and the Signs of Suicide program very effective; it provided 199 Suicide Risk Assessments in 2021 - with 66 of those completed immediately following Signs of Suicide lessons, at the request of students.

-De Soto School District
+De Soto School District Request: \$20,979\

-Request: \$20,979\ Recommendation: \$20,979\

-The DAC recommends the De Soto School District be awarded \$20,979, which combined with \$300 in carryover, will result in an ATF budget of \$21,279.\ The ATF funds will support substance abuse prevention instruction, specifically through Too Good for Drugs, health classes, AlcoholEdu, and Vaping: Know the Truth.
-In addition, the PRIDE Prevention Club (SADD) will provide activities to engage students in learning strategies to make healthy choices and to avoid drug and alcohol abuse.
+The DAC recommends the De Soto School District be awarded \$20,979, level funding with 2022, which combined with \$150 in carryover, will result in an ATF budget of \$21,129.\ The ATF funds will support substance abuse prevention instruction, specifically through Too Good for Drugs, health classes, AlcoholEdu, and Vaping: Know the Truth.
+In addition, the PRIDE Prevention Club (Students Against Destructive Decisions or SADD) will provide activities to engage students in learning strategies to make healthy choices and to avoid drug and alcohol abuse.
 ATF dollars also support a portion of the salary of social workers who are able to work with students, assess students for risk and provide referrals to outside agencies for additional support.
 Finally, ATF dollars support alcohol and drug screening for eligible students referred by building administrators.